alastairpatrick/yycc/README.md

     s.call_me(7);
 }
 ```

 ### Destructors
 Similar to C++, a struct may have a destructor.
-This is caLLed at the end of an object's lifetime, but not always.
+This is called at the end of an object's lifetime, but not always.
 Specifically, if an object is not in its default state, the destructor must be called.
 However, if the compiler can prove that an object _is_ in its default state, it should preferably _not_ generate code to call the destructor.
 The compiler's ability to do this can depend on optimization level.
 ```c
 struct T {
     FILE* file;  // initialized to null